heuralux/.github/profile/README.md

 These convictions show up in everything we make:

 - **Precision over decoration.** Every element earns its place.
-Nothing is there to fill space; each detail is a calibrated signal.
+Nothing is there to fill space; each detail is a considered.
 - **Craft as a feature.** The care is the product.
-We sweat the intervals, the alignment, the wording — the things people feel even when they can't name them.
+We sweat the details — the intangibles you feel even when you can't name them.
 - **Discovery as navigation.** Good tools don't just address today's needs; they give you a bearing on the future.
-We design for the moment the unknown becomes known.

 <br>